Last Updated on April 19, 2023

 Hanukkah Celebrations

-Hanukkah (sometimes spelled as Chanukah or Chanukkah) is celebrated around the world, especially in North Carolina.
-Here are a few specific places to join fellow Jewish people from the mountains to the sea:
+Hanukkah (sometimes spelled “Chanukah” or “Chanukkah”) is celebrated worldwide, especially in North Carolina.
+Here are a few specific places to join fellow Jewish people from the mountains to the coast:

 If you know of more Hannukah celebrations in North Carolina, please let us know here.